DebayoTomisin/React-Projects/11-navbar/README.md

-Nothing to see here folks, just a simple navbar project
+Nothing to see here folks, just a simple navbar project.
+So the idea behind this project was the use of useRef to store a reference of a dom properties of an object and modified the styling of the object on cetain conditions.